orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 // TODO: Compiles to a sequence of traversal checks?, and setting ops?, and arbitrary many of them make up a program.

 ---

-## Modelling Unknowns

-Ideas like:
-- [ ] Non-abstract realizations: Potentially important: distinguishability doesn't need to be abstractly realized, it could just be in the temporal mechanisms of the system: Not reanosable to suggest that certain things should be known in certain cases?

----